Charles F. McDevitt

-Charles Francis McDevitt (January 5, 1932 – May 29, 2021) was an American attorney, politician, and jurist.
-He was a justice of the Idaho Supreme Court from 1989 to 1997, serving as chief justice from 1993 to 1997.
+Charles Francis McDevitt (January 5, 1932 – May 29, 2021) was an American attorney, politician, executive, and jurist.
+He served as a justice of the Idaho Supreme Court from 1989 to 1997, including as chief justice from 1993 to 1997.

 Early life and education

 Born and raised in Pocatello, Idaho, McDevitt graduated from Pocatello High School and attended Idaho State College for a year.
-He transferred to the University of Idaho in Moscow, then served in the U.S. Army for two years, returned to the U of I in 1954, and received his LL.B degree from its College of Law in 1956.
+He transferred to the University of Idaho in Moscow, then served in the United States Army for two years.
+Returning to the University of Idaho in 1954, he earned his LL.B from the University of Idaho College of Law in 1956.